JuliaPOMDP/POMDPs.jl/CONTRIBUTING.md

 (These instructions are meant to be an overview.
 Community members will guide you through the details.)

+## Code Principles

+The JuliaPOMDP community values performance, clarity, and flexibility in the code that we produce.
+Fortunately, Julia is designed to make this easy.
+In general, the principles discussed in the [Julia style guide](https://docs.julialang.org/en/v1/manual/style-guide/) should be used, but in some cases these may be broken to maintain consistency with existing code.

 ## Documentation Principles

 Improving documentation is one of the best ways to contribute to the JuliaPOMDP project, but creating useful documentation requires careful thought.
 A few important principles and guidelines that we seek to follow are outlined below: